saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

   description: >-
     Ayurveda understands our body is made out of different energies .
-Just like electromagnetic force, gravitational force, weak force and strong force in physics makes the entire universe, vata pitta kapha are energies that governs inside and outside of an organism and the universe.
+Just like electromagnetic force, gravitational force, weak force and strong force in physics makes the entire universe, panchatanmatra are energies that governs inside and outside of an organism and the universe.
 description: >-
-  Ayurveda is the ultimate science for health and for person who want to live a healthy, prosperous and spiritual life.
+  Ayurveda is the ultimate science for health and for person who want to live a healthy, prosperous and spiritual life.This summer turn within yourself and discover a new universe within yourself waiting for you tap into the miracle working of your body mind and spirit for your growth development and prosperity of your health, wealth and relationships.
 intro:
   blurbs:
     - image: /img/tutorials.png